sdjrice/msgobs/README.md

 * explain why assessments haven’t been marked (Haven’t been marked option).

 From the Inbox page you'll be able to
- * Easily send a message to the parents of a specific selection of students without having to find their email addresses manually through some other means.
+ * Easily send a message to the parents of a specific selection of students.

 ## Requirements
 * Observers will need to be enrolled in courses and linked to students, either manually or via SIS Import.